Medium/opensource/cla-1.0.md

-The Obvious Contributors License Agreement
+The Contributors License Agreement
 ==========================================

-Version 1.0
+Version 2.0
 -----------

 ### Preface

-This Agreement is between You, the Users, the Contributors, and The Obvious Corporation.
+This Agreement is between You, the Users, the Contributors, and A Medium Corporation.
 The intent of the Agreement is to clarify your responsibilities as a Contributor.

-The Agreement is meant to protect You, the Users, the Contributors, and The Obvious Corporation from the malicious misdeeds of others.
+The Agreement is meant to protect You, the Users, the Contributors, and A Medium Corporation from the malicious misdeeds of others.
 The Agreement is *not* intended to restrict how You use Your own Contributions.